bsburnham/Digital-Field-Geoscience-Wiki/README.md

 ---

-## 🌍 About This Wiki
+## :earth_africa: About This Wiki

-Modern field-based geoscience is increasingly complimented by digital data from smartphone apps to uav-based photogrammetry.
+Modern field-based geoscience is increasingly complimented by digital data collected from smartphone apps to uav-based photogrammetry.
 This wiki serves as an **open, collaborative resource** that captures current best practices, standards, and methods for digital fieldwork across the geoscience community.

 **The Goal:** To provide freely accessible, community-maintained guidance on digital field data collection methods.